Oleg-Chashko/SSToolbox/README.md

 - (Standard version) [Download](https://github.com/Oleg-Chashko/Shell-Script-Toolkit/releases)

+## Note

+⚠ _You will need to enter a password to obtain elevated rights._<br>
+⚠ _Some functions require Xcode or Xcode Command Line Tools._<br>
+🟢 The Xcode Command Line Tools can be installed using the Script or through the Terminal.<br>
+🟢 Before running the script, please read the "Tips" section.
 ## Tips
 #### Manual installation of the Xcode Command Line Tools:

-⚠ Note: _Some functions require: Xcode or Xcode Command Line Tools._
 1. Press `Command` + `Space Bar` on your Mac Keyboard.
 2. Type in `Terminal`
 3. When you see Terminal in the Spotlight search list, click it to open the app.